 14. Be kind to yourself.
 You’re probably not going to be 100% peachy consistently or overnight.
-Tell people how you really feel even if they can’t tell you’re down underneath it all.
+Tell those you love how you really feel even if they can’t tell you’re down underneath it all.
 Especially talk if it is hard to tell your upset underneath it all.
 Some of us have an impossibly good poker face.

 17. Only get into a new relationship when you are absolutely ready.
-Not before that.
-You'll be too much of an emotional roller coaster.
+Not before that — otherwise, you’ll be too much of an emotional roller coaster.
 Rebounds can bring some spice into your life, but they also tend to come with diminishing returns.

 18. Don’t angry text your ex.
 They do not need to know about your angry emotions.
 It’s none of their business.
 Own that.
 It’s yours.
-They gave up on those rights when a break up materialized.
+They gave up on those rights when the breakup materialized.

 20. Hang out with your friends.
 Celebrate life.
 Listen to others rather than talk too much.
-Use those ears and brain cells of yours.
+Use those ears of yours.
 They’re beautiful times ten.

 21. Give yourself daily goals.
 Conquer, seize, be ambitious.

 22. Take long, relaxing baths.
 In fact, relax.
 Take deep breaths.
 You owe it to yourself.
 Now is the time for a holiday.
 Relax some more.
-Breathe deeply.
-Get a pedicure.
-Get a massage.
 Listen to tranquil music.
 Go for a walk.
 Go on lots of walks.
 Garden.
 Write poetry.

 34. Do not contact their family and try to keep relationships with their family.
 They may have the coolest little sister or brother, but who cares?

 35. It’s time for a polka dance break down.
 Right now.
 Just get up and move those cells in your body.
 Do the polka.
 Just do it.
 Do it right now.